 This past summer, I discovered a wonderful flavor infusion of Egyptian and Italian cuisine!
 The marinade I used came from Maha Barsoom and her Egyptian Tomato Salad recipe.
 After making her tomato salad, I enjoyed the classic Egyptian flavor combination of lemon, garlic, and fresh herbs with the tomatoes so much, that I chopped up some of the leftover tomato salad and served over toasted bread slices as a bruschetta that the whole family enjoyed.

 This appetizer is true celebration of summer’s fresh and tasty tomatoes.
 The flavors are sophisticated, yet with a touch of simple summer goodness.
 This variation of the classic Italian Tomato Bruschetta recipe makes a wonderful appetizer or a summer meal to enjoy with a glass of wine.
 Imagine sitting out on your patio enjoying your favorite wine while nibbling on these tasty Bruschetta bites.

-1 to 2 garlic cloves, peeled and cut in half
+- 1 to 2 cloves garlic, peeled and cut in half

 In a small bowl, mix together the garlic, lemon juice, lemon zest, olive oil, vinegar, salt, black pepper, cumin, parsley, and cilantro; set aside.